madnorski/documents/club-bylaws.md

-In addition to the purpose specified in the Articles of Incorporation, the purpose and objectives of the Club shall be to promote and advance the sport of Nordic Skiing through Club sponsored and organized trips, tours, races, social activities, lessons, training clinics, and any other activities serving to advance the sport of crosscountry skiing.
+In addition to the purpose specified in the Articles of Incorporation, the purpose and objectives of the Club shall be to promote and advance the sport of Nordic Skiing through Club sponsored and organized trips, tours, races, social activities, lessons, training clinics, and any other activities serving to advance the sport of cross country skiing.
 The Club shall foster and support youth skiing.
 The Club shall promote youth programs and partner with organizations and take appropriate action and fiscally responsible measures to advance skiing opportunities for youth